-On this episode of the millennial finance podcast Financially Well, we’ll explain how to make your money work for you.
+On this episode of Financially Well, the finance podcast for Millennials, we’ll explain how to make your money work for you.
 Specifically, we’ll discuss the role that time plays in investment success.
 In short: the sooner, the better in most cases.

 I want to highlight today a recent article that Nick Maggiuli wrote.
 He writes a blog called Of Dollars and Data.
 His article, which was published on July 27, is called, “Go Big, Then Stop.”
 Nick writes about a savings and investment philosophy that he says, “Can help you to build wealth for decades, while you literally do nothing.”

 First, though, I want to put his ideas and data into context.
 I specifically want to reference my experiences with Millennials who reach out to me for financial planning.
 We may have in-depth conversations about savings and investments, but ultimately they want me to say, “Here’s how to make your money work for you.”

 The reason Nick’s ideas resonate with me is based on the experiences I’ve had with other millennials.
 I often hear from people who feel stuck.
 Many people around my age, especially in the high-income Washington, D.C. area, have a decent amount in their savings accounts.
 They understand at some some level that they want to make that money work.
 So they ask me, “What steps can we take to responsibly shift some of these dollars from our savings account to an account that may earn a higher return?”
 But the trade-offs in making that decision aren’t easy.
 First, Millennials need to think through their emergency funds.
 Do they have enough saved for an unexpected life event, such as a medical expense, a home repair project, or even something happening to their car?
 They also may need to consider student loan payments.
 How much cash do they need accessible to keep on top of that debt?
 Then there are all of the other things that can come up in life.
 For some Millennials, that may include travel or just making sure you have enough excess cash to navigate the different expenses that come with having kids.